kfemelue/anelto-remote-patient-monitoring-messaging-queue/README.md

 ## Design and Implement a Microservices-based Remote Patient Monitoring System

 You are tasked with designing and implementing a simplified remote patient monitoring system.
-The system should be capable of receiving real-time health data from patients and making it available for providers to read through an API.
+The system should be capable of receiving real-time health data from patients and making it available for providers to read.
 The system should provide the following capabilities.